Srinjoycode/Linear_regression_TF/README.md

 # Linear_regression_TF

-##### This Jupyter Notebook has the Tensorflow code for creating a linear regression algoritg from scratch
+##### This Jupyter Notebook has the Tensorflow code for creating a linear regression algorithm from scratch